Changing your life is more about mindset than anything else.

 When Tracy and I started blogging back in 2009, we didn’t know how to turn a blog into a business that would pay our bills.
 We didn’t know the first thing about marketing, or social media, or sales, or technology, or any of the skills that we’ve picked up in the past years of just building our website.

 We just started writing content.
 We started talking to people on social media.
 We read a few Internet marketing blogs (but we didn’t spend all our time reading and not implementing what we learned).

-We figured things out as we went.
-We leaned into action, rather than getting caught up in the preparation phase.
+We leaned into action, rather than getting stuck in the preparation phase.

 Leaning into action applies to all areas of your life that you want to change.

 If you want to change your career, then start sending out resumes.
 Start volunteering in a different field to figure out what it is that you want to do with your life.